Rock Solid HiringMay 23, 2022

 But that’s exactly how many executives hire.
 Most leaders think they need to hire from the gut, and they assume that their leadership abilities and their knowledge of their company makes them a great read of people.

 They’re great at running the company, but they can get sold by a great salesman.
 Or by an honest guy who matches their enneagram number.
 Or by a woman with impeccable integrity who, in the right situation, would have been great.

-Most research shows that people are, in fact, pretty poor at hiring, and I think it’s because people hire from the gut instead of having a good process.
+Most research, however, shows that people are, in fact, pretty poor at hiring.
+I think it’s because people hire from the gut instead of having a good process.

-Over the years I’ve made some bad hires and some good hires, and I’ve developed a process to help me tip the scales in my favor.
-I’ve shared it below in hopes that it helps you and your organization.
+I’ve made some bad hires and some good hires over the years, and I’ve developed a process to help me tip the scales in my favor.
+I want to share my process with you in hopes that it helps you and your organization:

 Step One: Build a Clear and Accurate Job Description

 Job descriptions often fall into one of two ditches.
 They’re either too generic, largely copy-and-pasted from the last hire, or they’re too nuanced.
 You read them and think, “These sound like cool people, but I have no idea what I’d actually do on a Tuesday.”

 The solution?
 Be specific on a job description—What exactly is the work this person will be doing?
 What education or prior experience is needed for them to excel?
 What are the non-negotiable leadership traits?
 What are the measurables of success?
 If there are unwritten expectations, write them out.
 If it’s a new role and the person who fills it will be envisioning the future, find language to point them in the right direction.
 Then, run the whole thing against a standard workweek and make sure the big chunks of an average week show up in the job description.
 Do not hire someone without a clear and accurate job description.

 This is often where leaders shortcut their own intelligence.
 They will meet with one candidate and fall in love with them or get sold immediately.